mr3862/edav_comparative_mosaic/comparative_study.md

 vertically, then age variable is used to sub-devide verticaly and then survived sub-division is highlighted horizontally from the other side.

-**gp:** object of class “gpar”, shading function or a corresponding generating function (see details and shadings).
+**gp:** Object of class “gpar”, shading function or a corresponding generating function (see details and shadings).
 Components of “gpar” objects are recycled as needed along the last splitting dimension.
 Ignored if shade = FALSE.